LucaAngioloni/Micchinetta/README.md

 ![fig16-17](./Images/fig16-17.png)

 We discovered that users ask for products in many different ways: someone makes a robot-like list of products, while others use more complex sentences, like in a conversation at the grocery store.
-In both this cases, MICChinetta behaved greatly.
+In both these cases, MICChinetta behaved greatly.

 Figure 16 and Figure 17 are a good demonstrations of the conversation skills of the system; it can understand what users ask and answers accordingly.